 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M5 has an electronic viewfinder (1440k dots), while the 200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the E-M5 offers a wider field of view (100%) than the one in the 200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the E-M5 has a higher magnification (0.58x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 200D and Olympus E-M5 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So how do things add up?
 Is the Canon 200D better than the Olympus E-M5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.